Frequently Asked Questions

 Virtual sessions include a comprehensive interview that includes your history, concerns, and symptoms.
 This allows us to understand your story and specific problems and goals.
 It allows us to get to the root of the problem and not simply treat the symptoms.
 We can then create an individualized, evidenced based plan that may include a variety of treatments like education, behavioral modification, and specific exercises.
 We will not ask to see your genitalia on the virtual session.
 Virtual sessions are 45 minutes in duration.

 What should I expect from an in person session?

 In person sessions include a comprehensive interview that covers your history, concerns, and symptoms.
 This allows us to understand your story and specific problems.
 It allows us to get to the root of the problem and not simply treat the symptoms.
 We can then create an individualized, evidenced based plan that may include a variety of treatments like education, behavioral modification, manual therapy, and specific exercises.

 An assessment will include a postural, hip, and low back examination.
 There is usually also a need for an internal vaginal muscle exam to get a more comprehensive look at the strength, endurance, coordination tone, and integrity of the pelvic muscles.
-Your initial session will last 1.5 hours, and follow up sessions will be one hour.

 Do I need a referral to make an appointment?

 In most states, including Arkansas, you do not need a referral in order to see a physical therapist for an initial evaluation.

 If your therapist feels you need an additional medical examination or if your state requires that you see a physician after a certain amount of time, we will encourage you to see your physician or recommend one.